Active Evaluation of General Agents: Problem Definition and Comparison of Baseline Algorithms: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we formally described the problem of active evaluation for general (multi-task) agents and proposed data generation techniques.
 We found that across synthetic data and real data experiments, \textsc{BatchElo} is a consistently reliable choice for obtaining low ranking error across samples, performing especially well in the low task variation ($\phi = 0.3$) regime.
 However, \textsc{BatchSCO} and \textsc{OnlineSCO} are comparable and come in as a close second in synthetic data, while outperforming \textsc{BatchElo} two-fold in Atari agent evaluation.
-In the high variation regime ($\phi = 0.6$), \textsc{ProportionalRepresentation}'s ability to focus on representative tasks leads to clearly superior error reduction rate.
 In the synthetic data experiments, \textsc{BatchElo} was outperformed by \textsc{UniformAveraging} and \textsc{BasicUCB} but they both performed poorly on the Atari experiment, and Nash averaging also performing poorly; evaluators may need to exercise caution when aggregating or comparing score values across tasks. \textsc{BatchElo} was significantly outperformed by \textsc{BatchSCO}, \textsc{OnlineSCO}, and \textsc{BatchRankedPairs}, with SCO being the clearly best method on the Atari experiment.
 In Atari (unlike in the synthetic data), batch variants seemed to outperform their fully-online versions; however, online and mean-model variants are still viable choices that offer lower computational complexity.

 Future work could derive formal properties and statistical approximation guarantees as a function of the number of rounds.
 Also, only a few of the algorithms we compared adaptively modified the task selection.
 We hope that future work investigates the benefit of adaptive sampling strategies for data collection that use confidence intervals, uncertainty sampling, expected model change, error reduction, or task/agent score correlations~\cite{Settles09,yang2018benchmark,George24KemenyEl}.